shicks/ahep/site/modules/2001-fireboat/index.md

 ![Extinguishing flame with foam](foam.jpeg)
 {.center}

 Point out that the baking soda and vinegar never touch the candle/flame.
-If you have done the requirements for the fire experiment, ask which component got removed when the vinegar was added.
+If you have done the previous science activity, ask which component got removed when the vinegar was added?
 [SCIENCE OFFICER PROVIDE DETAILS AND FURTHER DISCUSSION]

 This was almost like magic!
 Parents and children alike were amazed when the flame flickered out seemingly on its own without contact from anything.